Free Christian Illustrations

 The Snapping Turtle

-In life we are all presented with appealing opportunities, but how do we determine which is good or which is bad?
-When a door opens suddenly, is it a door that God has opened, or is it the mouth of a snapping turtle complete with wriggling worm to tempt us in?
-We live in the Devil’s world and he can entice us with very attractive opportunities which appeal equally to our moral or immoral side.
+From time to time, we are all presented with tempting opportunities – it may be a job offer, a new relationship or an investment opportunity.
+How do we determine if it will be good or bad for us?
+When a new door opens, is it a door that God has opened, or is it the mouth of a diabolical snapping turtle complete with wriggling worm to tempt us in?
+We live in the Devil’s World and he can entice us with some very attractive opportunities which can equally appeal to our moral or immoral side.
 A fish that thinks it is beyond temptation is usually the easiest to catch.

 Back to Top ------------------------------------------------------------------------------------------------